spacebanana420/tanuki/README.md

 ## Running on NixOS

 Custom WINE builds are linked against glibc and other libraries that are located in common Linux paths.
-NixOS, however, does not use these traditional paths, making these binaries incompatible by default
+NixOS, however, does not use these traditional paths, making these binaries incompatible by default.

 To run a custom WINE build on NixOS, install ```steam-run``` on your system and add the following setting to your config.txt:
 ```